mspronesti/stable-diffusion/README.md

 ### Difference with the original implementation
 - the `ClipTokenizer` has been rewritten to exploit LRU Caching
 - the weights and vocabulary download process has entirely automated so that no manual action is required from the user
-- the code was slightly cleaned and given more structure
 - add a progress bar to track the generation process and provided a generation script
-- provided a containerized version (TODO)
+- the code has been